vanzll/FM_IRL/README.md

    ./utils/setup.sh
    ```

-Please be noted that we use CUDA 11.7 to conduct our experiment, and you may need to run ```nvidia-smi``` to check if the CUDA version on the upper-right corner is greater than OR equal to 11.7, and install CUDA on your PC.
 ### Weights & Biases Setup

 Configure [Weights and Biases](https://wandb.ai/site) by first logging in with `wandb login <YOUR_API_KEY>` and then editing `config.yaml` with your W&B username and project name.